COED INDOOR TOURNAMENT RULES

-Penalty for missing women – Both female spots must appear in the order from the start of the game.
+Penalty for missing women – Both female spots must appear in the batting order from the start of the game.
 If less than 2 women are present at the start of the game then a “ghost out” will be accessed each time a missing woman’s spot is reached in the order.
-If less than 2 women are present prior to the first pitch of the top of the third inning then a 2 run penalty will be awarded to the opponent for each woman under 3.
+If less than 2 women are present prior to the first pitch of the top of the third inning then a 2 run penalty will be awarded to the opponent for the missing woman.
 To avoid penalty, 2 women must be at the field by the top of the third inning.
 At least 1 woman is required to play the game.
 Their spots in the field cannot be filled with men.

 Walk to a male batter with a female batting next – When a male batter is walked and a female spot (whether present or not) follows in the batting order, the male batter automatically advances to 2nd base.
 Base runners advance only to the base they are forced to move to (i.e. a sole runner on second would only move to third if forced by the approaching walked batter).
 The female batter will bat unless there are 2 outs in which case the female batter will have the option to take first base if desired.